[Tolen Ren's memory]

 deceive my husband.

 TUVOK: That other man was Lieutenant Paris.
-Lieutenant Paris would
+Lieutenant Paris would have

-husband of ten years for him.
+of ten years for him.

 LIDELL: Meeting Tom gave me the push I needed.
 I already knew in my